-HISTORIC INCREASES IN TAXES ON THE AVERAGE HOME (TOAH)
+HISTORIC INCREASES IN TAXES ON THE AVERAGE HOME

 The amount of property taxes paid by individual households is impacted by changes in the levy, revenue from non-levy sources, value added due to new construction and growth in property assessments.
 More than changes in the levy or expenditure levels, it more directly reflects the amount residents pay in property taxes.
-The 15-year average increase in taxes on the average home is 3.6%.
-The 2015 Adopted Operating Budget would result in an increase in taxes on the average home of \$61.
-Compared to the 2014 Adopted Operating Budget, this represents an increase of 2.8% which is below the 15-year average, and reflects a 3% increase in the average home value combined with a 0.2% decrease in the tax rate.
+The 15-year average increase in taxes on the average home is 3.5%.
+The 2016 Adopted Operating Budget would result in an increase in taxes on the average home of \$78.
+Compared to the 2015 Adopted Operating Budget, this represents an increase of 3.5% which is equal to the 15-year average, and reflects a 3.5% increase in the average home value combined with no increase in the tax rate.